NagVis is a visualization addon for the well known network managment system Nagios.

 }

-Each method should have a multi line comment before it starts, like this example:
+Each method should have a useful comment before it starts which explains other developers the purpose of this function.

 ...